League of Nations mandate: Basis

-The mandate system was established by Article 22 of the Covenant of the League of Nations, drafted by the victors of World War I. The article referred to territories which after the war were no longer ruled by their previous sovereign, but their peoples were not considered "able to stand by themselves under the strenuous conditions of the modern world".
+The mandate system was established by Article 22 of the Covenant of the League of Nations, drafted by the victors of World War I. The article referred to territories that, after the war, were no longer ruled by their former sovereigns, but whose peoples were not considered "able to stand by themselves under the strenuous conditions of the modern world".
 The article called for such people's tutelage to be "entrusted to advanced nations who by reason of their resources, their experience or their geographical position can best undertake this responsibility".

 U.S. President Woodrow Wilson and South African General Jan Smuts played influential roles in pushing for the establishment of a mandates system.
 The mandates system reflected a compromise between Smuts (who wanted colonial powers to annex the territories) and Wilson (who wanted trusteeship over the territories).

+The mandate system intended to incorporate an open-door economic policy, allowing countries other than the mandatory power to invest in the mandates.
+However, apart from an open trade policy, this did not happen in practice.

+Moreover, the Permanent Mandates Commission was officially tasked with guiding their mandates toward independence, following a rebuilding of civil society and economic investment.
+However, more often than not, mandates were treated similarly to other colonial projects, with the Permanent Mandates Commission having too little executive power to intervene.

 Generalities

 All of the territories subject to League of Nations mandates were previously controlled by states defeated in World War I, principally Imperial Germany and the Ottoman Empire.
-The mandates were fundamentally different from the protectorates in that the mandatory power undertook obligations to the inhabitants of the territory and to the League of Nations.
+The mandates differed fundamentally from protectorates because the mandatory power undertook obligations to the inhabitants and to the League of Nations.

 The process of establishing the mandates consisted of two phases: